-- 4.2.1.2 Meteorological information included in flight documentation shall be represented as follows: - a) Winds on charts shall be depicted by arrows with feathers and shaded pennants on a sufficiently dense grid; - b) Temperatures shall be depicted by figures on a sufficiently dense grid; - c) Wind and temperature data selected from the data sets received from a world area forecast center shall be depicted in a sufficiently dense latitude/longitude grid; and - d) Wind arrows shall take precedence over temperatures and either shall take precedence over chart background. - 4.2.1.3 For short-haul flights, charts should be prepared covering limited areas at a scale of 1:15 \times 106 as required.
+- 4.2.1.2 Meteorological information included in flight documentation shall be represented as follows: - a) winds on charts shall be depicted by arrows with feathers and shaded pennants on a sufficiently dense grid; - b) temperatures shall be depicted by figures on a sufficiently dense grid; - c) wind and temperature data selected from the data sets received from a world area forecast centre shall be depicted in a sufficiently dense latitude/longitude grid; and - d) wind arrows shall take precedence over temperatures and either shall take precedence over chart background.

+4.2.1.3 It is recommended that for short-haul flights, charts should be prepared covering limited areas at a scale of $1:15 \times 10^6$ as required.

-4.2.2 Set of Charts to Be Provided
+4.2.2 Set of charts to be provided

-- 4.2.2.1 The minimum number of charts for flights between flight level 250 and flight level 630 shall include a high-level SIGWX chart (flight level 250 to flight level 630) and a forecast 250 hPa winds and temperature chart.
-The actual charts provided for pre-flight and in-flight planning and for flight documentation shall be as agreed between meteorological authorities and users concerned. - 4.2.2.2 Charts to be provided shall be generated from the digital forecasts provided by the WAFCs whenever these forecasts cover the intended flight path in respect of time, altitude and geographical extent, unless otherwise agreed between the meteorological authority and the operator concerned.
+4.2.2.1 The minimum number of charts for flights between flight level 250 and flight level 630 shall include a high-level SIGWX chart (flight level 250 to flight level 630) and a forecast 250 hPa wind and temperature chart.
+The actual charts provided for pre-flight and in-flight planning and for flight documentation shall be as agreed between meteorological authorities and users concerned.

+4.2.2.2 Charts to be provided shall be generated from the digital forecasts provided by the WAFCs whenever these forecasts cover the intended flight path in respect of time, altitude and geographical extent, unless otherwise agreed between the meteorological authority and the operator concerned.

-4.2.3 Height Indications
+4.2.3 Height indications